sbrudenell/auton-canvas/API.md

 # Text(...)

-A piece of text to draw on the canvas.
+A piece of text to draw on the `Canvas`.

 **Note**: Scaling text is currently not implemented in VML.
-Where possible, it's a much better idea to keep the text at a scale of 1 and change the font size.
+Where possible, it's a much better idea to keep the `Text` at a scale of 1 and change the font size.

 ```javascript
 var text = auton.canvas.Text(textValue, font, align, valign);